 On Thursday evening :

-- Please upload a few slides (typically three) that illustrate your work (.pdf or .ppt or .pptx; openoffice should also be ok).
+- Please upload a few slides (from one to three) that illustrate your work (.pdf or .ppt or .pptx; openoffice should also be ok).

-Try to be visual, avoid text (please avoid bullet lists!).
+Try to be visual, avoid text (bullet lists forbidden!).

 DON’T SEND ANYTHING THROUGH EMAIL.
 Use the upload program.